Sometimes, someone is singing or playing a musical instrument or a drum

 - Yodeling, for many.
 (Also weaponized in Mars Attacks!, but for the Martians it was more of a Brown Note.)

 - The Most Unwanted Song combines elements that were revealed in a survey to be the least desirable elements in a song.
 Answers included extremely high or low voices, child singers, lyrics about cowboys, lyrics about holidays and commercial jingle lyrics; the song therefore includes a soprano rapping about cowboys and children singing holiday-themed jingles advertising Wal-Mart.
-Extremely length was another turnoff, so it ended up being 22 minutes long.
+Extreme length was another turnoff, so it ended up being 22 minutes long.

 - There have been several instances where radio stations have a "stop the music" donation for charity, where they'll play a song that is considered annoying on repeat until their goal has been met.
+(The most common example is MMMBop by Hanson.